 Decade as a possessive: His thesis discusses the 1990s' cultural changes.

 Follow AP style, which means no italics for composition titles.
 Use quote marks around book titles, computer game titles, movie titles, opera titles, play titles, poem titles, album and song titles, and the titles of lectures, speeches, and works of art.
-Names of newspapers, magazines, newsletters, journals and other compositions or publications are capitalized but do not take quotes.
+Names of newspapers, magazines, newsletters, journals and other compositions or publications, as well as the names of software, apps, or games, are capitalized but do not take quotes.
 See AP entry for "composition titles" for more details.

-For news releases, follow AP style on dashes, which calls for capitalizing the first word of each bulleted item and ending each one with a period, even if not a full sentence.
+For news releases, follow AP style on dashes, which calls for capitalizing the first word of each bulleted item and ending each one with a period, even if not a full sentence or just one word.

 For publications, such as the Virginia Tech magazine, treat the bullets like graphical elements in a sentence.